 - Neutrality in the cyber domain

 - Applicability of international law

 - Role of international bodies and/or public-private partnerships

 GigaNet is oriented around the presentation of research papers.
 The proposed extended abstract should be 800-1000 words long (excluding bibliography) and must describe:

 1. Research question(s),

 5. Contributions to literature and/or ongoing policy debates.

 Theoretical papers need not specify the data used but must have a clear research question and statement of the specific theories used and literature in which the analysis is situated.

 GigaNet is an international association of academic researchers founded in 2006 to support multidisciplinary research on Internet governance.
-Its membership includes researchers from all over the world who are contributing to local, regional and international debates on Internet Governance.
-GigaNet encourages emerging scholars to submit their work to the conference.
+Its membership includes researchers from all over the world who are contributing to local, national, regional, and international debates on Internet governance.
 More information on GigaNet’s organizational structures and activities can be found on its website at https://www.giga-net.org.